 What are forex swap rates and how are they calculated?

 The rollover process begins at 5:00 PM EST (New York close), when the forex market automatically resets positions into the next trading day.
 Traders holding positions past this time are charged or credited overnight financing based on their currency pair’s interest rate differential.
-In 2026, USD SOFR transaction volumes regularly exceed $1 trillion per day, providing the deepest possible liquidity for overnight financing benchmarks (New York Fed, 2026).
+SOFR is published every business day by the Federal Reserve Bank of New York as a volume-weighted median of overnight Treasury repo transactions, which is what makes it the reference for USD overnight financing (New York Fed SOFR page).

 - The Rollover Process: Holding positions past 5:00 PM EST triggers automatic overnight financing application